 Note:

-- LARGE(array,1) returns the biggest value and LARGE(array,n) returns the smallest value if n is the number of data points in a range.
+- LARGE(array,1) returns the largest value and LARGE(array,n) returns the smallest value if there are n data points in the range.

-- The LARGE function is suitable for numeric values only.
-It ignores the text, blank cells, and logical values.
+- This function works only with numeric values, ignoring text, blank cells, and logical values.

-Let’s have a dataset of some students with their Name, Department, Admission Date, Graduation Date, and CGPA.
-From this dataset, we will find out the top 3 results using the LARGE function.
+Suppose we have a dataset of students with their CGPA.
+To find the top 3 results using LARGE, follow these steps:

-- Enter the formula in cell E16 and copy it down up to E18 cell.
+- Enter the formula in cell E16 and copy it down to E18:

 =LARGE($F$5:$F$12, D16)